 Start Your Sobriety Journey Today by Enrolling in Long-Term Drug Rehab

-As you can see, the benefits of 90-day rehabilitation programs far outweigh those of getting sober without rehab.
+While it may be possible to get sober without rehab, the benefits of long-term treatment outweigh any convenience you may experience by quitting cold turkey on your own at home.
+If you intend to get sober, stay sober, and establish a stable life in recovery, a comprehensive addiction treatment program will provide the necessary support, education, tools, and resources to do so.
 If you’re interested in learning more about paying for rehab with or without insurance, eligibility for court-ordered rehab, or how our 90-day rehab program works, please call Nova Recovery Center today to speak with an admissions representative.
+References: